 Job Creation and Workforce Development

-In 2019, GTE continued to make progress in achieving its local hiring goals, increasing the percentage of skilled employees from nearby areas over the number hired in 2018, a year in which the company had already significantly exceeded Colombian requirements.
-In addition, the company was focused on preparing promising employees to take on greater responsibility through development programs that open pathways for them to progress within the company.
-This resulted in more people promoted within the organization than in previous years.
-As part of its effort to address the UN Sustainable Development Goals, GTE is training women both inside and outside the company.
+GTE continues to maximize local hiring of skilled employees from nearby areas.
+In addition, the Company has focused on preparing promising employees to take on greater responsibility through development programs that open pathways for them to progress within the company.
+As part of its effort to address the UN Sustainable Development Goals, GTE continues to train women both inside and outside the Company.

-GTE continues to create numerous economic development opportunities leading to life-improving changes for communities in Colombia’s Middle Magdalena Valley and Putumayo regions.
+GTE also works to create numerous economic development opportunities leading to life-improving changes for communities in Colombia’s Middle Magdalena Valley and Putumayo regions, as well as in the Sucumbíos region of Ecuador as our operations become more established.
 GTE brings its values to all of its activities and operations.
-These include going Beyond Compliance in respecting human rights, maintaining operational integrity, establishing a culture of safety, efficiency, stewardship of the environment and collaboration with the Colombian government.
+These include going Beyond Compliance in respecting human rights, maintaining operational integrity, establishing a culture of safety, efficiency, stewardship of the environment, and collaboration with the Colombian government.

 Encouraging and Enabling Local Suppliers: A Fair Bidding Process